jenkinsci/thin-backup-plugin/README.md

 ## Why another backup plugin

-The [Backup Plugin](https://plugins.jenkins.io/backup/) only does manual backups and stores all data found in JENKINS\_HOME.
+The [Backup Plugin](https://plugins.jenkins.io/backup/) only does manual backups and stores all data found in `JENKINS\_HOME`.
 This is sometimes not practical because of time and disk space requirements and the fact that it can only be manually triggered.  *ThinBackup*s can be scheduled and only backs up the most vital configuration info.
-Furthermore the Backup Plugin is unmaintained for quite a while.
+Furthermore, the Backup Plugin is unmaintained for quite a while.

 ## Documentation